Dashlorde/myShoppingSite/README.md

 A simple dynamic shopping site demo.
 Deployed with AWS services.
 DEMO website: http://www.zhouyunlu.com

-It is a maven project, using springMVC and hibernate( Hibernate validator for property validation).
+It is a maven project, using springMVC and hibernate.
+Apply Jquery validate plugin and hibernate validator for validation.
+Ajax to check duplicate username.
 Masonry plugin for layout optimizing.
-In this shopping site, a user can be both seller and buyer.

 ## Deploy
 This application is depolyed on AWS.
 * All pictures are saved in S3, if you want to save picture to remote server or localhost, modify addProductController.java and changeProductController.java.
 * To manage database connection, modify hibernate.cfg.xml, and change connection to remote database or localhost.

+In this shopping site, a user can be both seller and buyer.
 ## For Buyer:
 * Buyers can add product to cart and set the product quantity.
+After placing orders, products' stock will be updated automatically.
 * Buyers can manage cart and wishlist.
-* After placing orders, products' stock will be updated automatically.
 * Buyers can see order history and add comments to ordered products.
-* Buyers can pay through Paypal and will receive a confirmed email after order is paid.
+* Buyers can pay through Paypal and will receive a confirmed email after orders paid.

 ## For Seller:
 * Sellers can add new products and edit information of products.